Also known as: resistance band pull, band rear delt pull, scapular band pull, band scapular retraction, band posterior delts

 What are the benefits of Band Pull Aparts?

-What common mistakes should I avoid?
+What common mistakes should I avoid when doing Band Pull Aparts?

-How can I progress or use alternatives?
+How can I progress or what are alternatives to Band Pull Aparts?